ImInYourPie/react-podcaster/README.md

 - Material UI version 5: A React UI framework that provides pre-built components and themes to speed up development.
 - Jest: A JavaScript testing framework used for unit testing.
 - Cypress: A JavaScript end-to-end testing framework used for UI testing.

+### License

+This project is licensed under the MIT License.
+See the LICENSE file for details.